Ping-Group-UCSC/denmat_dynm_development/README.txt

 Note:
-Except sources files are new, all others are from older version 4.4.3.
+Except (i) DMD sources files (ii) FeynWann source files and (iii) Silicon example are new, all others are from older version 4.4.3.
 They should be updated, e.g., an example of monolayer WSe2 using QE2JDFTx scripts and with e-imp scattering needs to be added.

 Folders and files:
 1. executables are in ./bin (github does not want an empty folder, so please create this folder)
-2. src_v4.4.3 : source codes
+2. src_v4.5.4 : source codes
 3. src_FeynWann_kgrids:
-        source files for the modified initialization program - lindbladInit_for-DMD-4.4 there is a compilation script "make-FeynWann-mod_kairay.sh" for installation in Kairay cluster
+        source files for the modified initialization program - lindbladInit_for-DMD-4.5.2 there is a compilation script "make-FeynWann-mod_kairay.sh" for installation in Kairay cluster
 4. Examples:
         Silicon_T1-Rate-formula.tgz